aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/chartdatapointcollection/_index.md

 ```

-Returns the series data point by index.
+Returns the series data point by index (its serial number in this collection).

 **Parameters:**
 | Parameter | Type | Description |